Joikas/Joikas/README.md

-é o tal to pogger
+é o tal do poggers